dibakash/IITM-PDSA/week_2/lecture_1.md

 - Running time - how much time the Algorithm takes
 - Space - memory requirements

-### Time depends of Processing Power -
+### Time depends on Processing Power -

-- Impossible to change for a given hardware
+- Impossible to change the running time for a given hardware
 - Based on the present computing power of the CPUs ( last 10 / 15 years [this is 2022] ), Python can do around $10^7$ operations/ second.
 - Enhancing hardware has only a limited impact at a practical level
-- Meaning, even if we upgrade to a machine which is 10 times faster would not have any significant impact on something which is inherently long to compute.
+- Meaning, even if we upgrade to a machine that is 10 times faster would not have any significant impact on something which is inherently long to compute.

 ### Storage is limited by Available Memory

 - Easier to configure, augment

-Because of this reason, when we talk about performance the focus is more on time rather than space aspect of performance
+Because of this reason, when we talk about performance the focus is more on the time rather than space aspect of performance

 <br>